lipalipinski/petclinic-ci/README.md

 This repo is a part of Intro to DevOps final project.
 It's main purpose is to separate CI/CD related files from app repo.

 Jenkins pipelines are designed to be used with [Remote Jenkinsfile Provider](https://plugins.jenkins.io/remote-file/).
 Main logic is to set Branch Source to app respository, and this repo in Jenkinsfile SCM/Repository URL in Build Confiiguration (with Mode set to Remote Jenkinsfile Provider Plugin) in Jenkins.
 This repository is being checkout into workdir if necessary in the checkout SCM step.
+Eacz pipeline sets custom build name like #[build no.] [VERSION].

 ## Jenkinsfile-PreCommit